-- 1. Select and schedule proper equipment customized for the project requirements. - 2.
-Coordinate design and placement of new equipment with architect and structural engineer. - 3.
-Unit shall be mounted on minimum 4" high concrete platform or equipment roof curb with 2" deflection spring vibration isolators and seismic restraints.
+- 3. Unit shall be mounted on minimum 4" high concrete platform or equipment roof curb with 2" deflection spring vibration isolators and seismic restraints.
 Where units are installed more than 18" above the roof surface, provide permanent access for operation, maintenance and repair of the AHU without use of portable ladders.
 Dimensions and loading requirements for platforms, stairways, fixed ladders, etc. shall be in accordance with applicable codes. - 4.
 Exterior panels shall be minimum 20 gauge steel, pre-coated with minimum 6 mils topcoat phenolic baked coating over 4 mils epoxy primer for a total of 10 mils.
 Coating shall withstand 5,000 hours of salt spray per ASTM B-117.
 Coating shall be applied at the factory. - 5.
 Refrigerant shall be R410a. - 6.
 Design Conditions - a.
-Outdoor Design: - 1) Summer dry bulb design temperature (Fahrenheit): 91° F @ 0.1%. - 2) Summer wet bulb design temperature (Fahrenheit): 71° F@ 0.1%. - 3) Summer design temperature: 101°F. - 4) Winter design temperature (Fahrenheit): 40° F @ 0.2%. - b.
-Indoor Design: - Indoor conditions for all spaces in the building shall be defined at 72 degree F for cooling and 70 degree F for heating.
+Outdoor Design: - (1) Summer dry bulb design temperature (Fahrenheit): 91° F @ 0.1%. - (2) Summer wet bulb design temperature (Fahrenheit): 71° F@ 0.1%. - (3) Summer design temperature: 101°F. - (4) Winter design temperature (Fahrenheit): 40° F @ 0.2%. - b.
+Indoor Design: - (1) Indoor conditions for all spaces in the building shall be defined at 72 degree F for cooling and 70 degree F for heating.
 UPS, IT MPOE and telecommunication rooms shall be designed for 68 degree F. - 7.
 Interface the AHU controls with the BAS for remote monitoring and control. - 8.
 Units shall be listed by the California Energy Commission and comply with T-24 requirements. - 9.
-HVAC Packaged Rooftop Units (RTU) - Custom units larger than 5 tons. - (1) Provide one of the following two air cleaning options. - (a) MERV 8 pre-filter, PCO and MERV 13 final filter as well as ultraviolet light for the coil section. - (b) MERV 8 pre-filter, carbon filter, bipolar ionization unit and MERV 13 final filter as well as ultraviolet light for the coil section, with approved Exemption Request Form from PDG and FTSD Management. - (2) Provide with economizer controls, variable frequency drive for the fan(s). - (3) Units larger than 15 tons shall be factory tested, witnessed and certified by LAWA PDG and LAWA Inspector prior to shipping to the job site. - Non-custom units of 5 tons or less. - (1) MERV 8 pre-filter and MERV 13 final filter. - c.
+HVAC Packaged Rooftop Units (RTU) - a.
+Custom units larger than 5 tons. - (1) Provide one of the following two air cleaning options. - i.
+MERV 8 pre-filter, carbon, PCO and MERV 14 final filter as well as ultraviolet light for the coil section. - ii.
+MERV 8 pre-filter, carbon filter, bipolar ionization unit and MERV 14 final filter as well as ultraviolet light for the coil section. - (2) Provide with economizer controls, variable frequency drive for the fan(s). - (3) Units larger than 15 tons shall be factory tested, witnessed and certified by LAWA PDG and LAWA Inspector prior to shipping to the job site. - b.
+Non-custom units of 5 tons or less. - (1) MERV 8 pre-filter and MERV 13 final filter. - c.
 Thermostat shall be electric 365 days programmable type - 10.
-Central Station Air Handling Units (AHU) - a) Provide one of the following two air cleaning options.
+Central Station Air Handling Units (AHU) - a.
+Provide one of the following two air cleaning options. - (1) MERV 8 pre-filter, carbon, PCO and MERV 14 final filter as well as ultraviolet light for the coil section. - (2) MERV 8 pre-filter, carbon filter, bipolar ionization unit and MERV 14 final filter as well as ultraviolet light for the coil section. - b.
+All custom AHUs larger than 15 tons shall be factory tested, witnessed and certified by LAWA PDG and LAWA Inspector prior to shipping to the job site.

-- MERV 8 pre-filter, PCO and MERV 13 final filter as well as ultraviolet light for the coil section. - (2) MERV 8 pre-filter, carbon filter, bipolar ionization unit and MERV 13 final filter as well as ultraviolet light for the coil section, with approved Exemption Request Form from PDG and FTSD Management. - All custom AHUs larger than 15 tons shall be factory tested, witnessed and certified by LAWA PDG and LAWA Inspector prior to shipping to the job site. - c) For existing Central Station AHUs that are to be refurbished, make revisions to the existing equipment to add these air cleaning options where possible.
+c.
+For existing Central Station AHUs that are to be refurbished, make revisions to the existing equipment to add the air cleaning options where possible.
 If not, advise LAWA.